aspose-cells-cloud/aspose-cells-cloud-docs/cells/release-notes/release-notes-2017/aspose-cells-for-cloud-17-11-release-notes/_index.md

 {{% alert color="primary" %}}

-This page contains release notes for [Aspose.Cells for Cloud 17.11](https://apireference.aspose.cloud/cells/)
+This page contains release notes for [Aspose.Cells Cloud 17.11](https://apireference.aspose.cloud/cells/)

 {{% /alert %}}
 ## **Full List of Issues Covering all Changes in this Release**